EMAp/fomi-2014/call-for-papers.md

 22 September, 2014 Rio de Janeiro, Brazil

-Paper submission deadline: May 22, 2014
+Paper submission deadline: May 22, 2014 (extended to May 30)

 AIMS AND SCOPE